J535D165/CoronaWatchNLExtended/README.md

 # CoronaWatchNL_Models

-**CoronaWatchNL_Models** is a collection of all descriptive charts, forecasts, and maps concerning COVID-19 case counts in the Netherlands.
+**CoronaWatchNL_Models** is a collection of descriptive charts, forecasts, and maps concerning COVID-19 case counts in the Netherlands.
 The underlying data can be found on the [CoronaWatchNL repository](https://github.com/J535D165/CoronaWatchNL).
 The graphs are updated on a daily basis and were generated automatically.
 See the license section for information about sharing the graphs.

 ## Content